kaushikthedeveloper/DoubleBackPress/README.md

 ---

-7. Options provided for the ToastDisplay constructor :
+7. <a name="ToastDisplayStandard"></a>Options provided for the ToastDisplay constructor :

     - Set the context for the Toast